roryg11/codingChallenge/README.md

 # codingChallenge
 User instructions:
   - Load the page and select chart type from the navbar.
 Options are:
     - "Listens per artist": a bar chart revealing how many times the user has listened to each artist.
-      Options:
           - Organize by frequency of listen (ascending).
           - Organize by frequency of listen (descending).
           - Organize alphabetically.